 Everyone warned me that when I turned 40 the dreaded mammogram would be there to welcome me.
-It is like a rite of passage into the middle age years for every woman.
+It is like a rite of passage into the middle-age years for every woman.
 I had my official introduction to the infamous squeezing machine just a few weeks ago.
 Though not as bad as my imagination had made it, it was still pretty close.
-While amazed that someone so brilliant actually invented this potential life-saving procedure, I still see a lot of room for improvement in its user-friendliness.
+While amazed that someone so brilliant actually invented this potentially life-saving procedure, I still see a lot of room for improvement in its user-friendliness.
 It’s clunky and awkward, not fitting to a woman’s contour in the least.
 But, I suppose it gets the needed job done and that’s the most important thing.

-I couldn’t help but chuckle when the mammography technician kept reminding me to “just relax” while she contorted my arms unnaturally and commanded me not to breathe or make even the slightest move while the procedure took place.
+I couldn’t help but chuckle when the mammography technician kept reminding me to “just relax” while she contorted my arms unnaturally and commanded me not to breathe or make even the slightest movement while the procedure took place.
 My thoughts fell out of my mouth at that moment, “A man must have invented this machine.”
 Women are just too compassionate, I mused.
 The nurse just smiled knowingly.

-As soon as it was over, a deep breath and sigh of relief, knowing that I wouldn’t have to go through it again for another year at least.
+As soon as it was over, I exhaled a deep breath and sigh of relief, knowing that I wouldn’t have to go through it again for another year at least.
 I was out of there like a shot.
 But the very next day, I got an unexpected call back from my doctor informing me that they would like to see me back for further testing on a spot they were unable to identify.
 So, within a week, I was back in the midst of those merciless jaws.

 My thoughts fell out of my mouth, “A man must have invented this machine.”